mtiller/ModelicaBook/text/source/index.rst

 .. todo::

-   I suspect for the "landing page", I'll need to do a hidden `toctree` and then add a custom landing page with all the links.
-   But I need to wait until the structure is stable.
-This will allow me to identify the implicit partitioning of the chapters into parts (which is not reflected in the explicit structure) and allow me to include the sponsorship information.
+   This isn't the design I plan on having for the real landing page.
+   Ideally, I'd like to have the Table of Contents for the book organized into "parts", but it looks like I'll either have to handle code the landing page in that case or using something like "Beautiful Soup" to tweak the generated code.
+But I have figured out how to get Sphinx to use different layouts for different pages.

 .. todo::

    Add a dedication.
 Not sure where it needs to go.
+In fact, I need to organize the "front material" properly.

 .. toctree::
    :maxdepth: 1

-   foreward
-   preface
-   intro
+   front/foreward
+   front/preface
+   front/intro
+   front/dedication

 .. toctree::
    :maxdepth: 3